JohnBinford/AppleWood-Pointe/readme.md

 -  A updated - provisionary "Workshop Users's Manual" is nearly complete and will be posted here, with a hardcopy or two in our files.
 -  Ralph has organized our manuals and other papers in a nice file cabinet in the store room.
 Thanks Ralph! <br>
 -  Guidlines for happy sharing...
    -  Connect a dust collector the machines that have an outlet.
    -  Please sweep up your dust otherwise.
    -  Clean up your own mess, and any other you might find if you can.
    -  Use the signout sheet (above the yellow cabinet)  to borrow tools.
+ ### Let John Binford know if you have any ideas for making our nice workshop welcoming, useful, and safe.  <br>

 * * *
 * * *